enbugging/littlenotebook/math/_posts/2024-10-28-on_critical_sets_in_stable_matching.md

 ### 2.2.
 Deficiency and critical sets

-Busic et al. {% cite Busic 2013 -f on_critical_sets_of_stable_matching.bib %} showed that a necessary condition for a bipartite matching model to be stablisable is that
+Busic et al. {% cite Busic2013 -f on_critical_sets_of_stable_matching.bib %} showed that a necessary condition for a bipartite matching model to be stablisable is that

 $$
 \begin{cases}